garrandall/popular-music-data/tracks/thinkin-bout-you-frank-ocean.md

 My eyes don't shed tears, but boy, they pour when

-I'm thinkin' 'bout you, ooh no, no, no
+I'm thinkin' 'bout you, oh no, no, no
 I've been thinkin' bout you, you know, know, know
 I've been thinkin' bout you, do you think about me still?
 Do ya, do ya?

 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh
 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh

 No, I don't like you, I just thought you were cool enough to kick it